About Play Therapy

 How do we start?

-Following that parent meeting: I will meet with your child individually.
-In that first meeting with your child, I have a few activities I do to get to know him or her, but my primary focus is to allow them to explore the playroom and build their trust and safety to be vulnerable with their feelings and thoughts.
-For some children, it will take 3 or more sessions before they are fully comfortable to explore their thoughts and feelings.
-For others, it will take one session for them to feel vulnerable.
-Both situations are normal.
+Following that parent meeting: In the first session when I meet your child, the primary focus is to allow your child to explore and build their trust and safety to allow for vulnerability.
+For some, it will take 3 or more sessions before they are fully comfortable to explore their thoughts and feelings.
+For others, it will take one session for them to feel ready to engage.
+Both situations are normal!

 After 4-5 sessions with your child: I will meet again with you to share my observations and feedback.
 Therapy with children is confidential, just as therapy with adults.
 This confidentiality is crucial so your child feels comfortable and free enough to be vulnerable in session.
-However, I will share with you any patterns in their play and my impressions of your child thus far, as well as providing recommendations for how to proceed.
+However, I will share with you any patterns in their play and my impressions of your child thus far.

 Does my child need play therapy?